 See yesterday's movie about Jaime Hayon's giant chess set installation in Trafalgar Square, and Wednesday's movie about Tom Dixon's Bombay Sapphire Dusk Bar.

-See all our stories about the London Design Festival 2009 in our special category.
+See all our stories about the London Design Festival 2009 special category.

 Here's the press release from Bombay Sapphire about the winner of the Designer Glass Competition: